vbpol/Stable_YT_Explorer2025/docs/USER_GUIDE.md

 - Start the app: `python -m src.main`.
 - The setup page appears if no API key or folder is set.
 - Use the inline helper to open the Google Cloud Console and follow steps to obtain a YouTube Data API v3 key, then save settings.
+- Startup is instant: the app does not perform network calls on launch and restores the last saved results for the selected mode.

 ## Key Features
 - `Playlists` mode: search playlists, open, paginate videos, highlight query hits.